SFOE/BFE-Chatbot-Joule-Verne/README.md

     - CloudWatch for logging and monitoring

 - **AWS Cognito**
-  Handles user authentication and authorization through a User pool (as the acces is restrained right now we can add the users manually)
+  Handles user authentication and authorization through a User pool (as the access is restrained right now we can add the users manually)

 - **CloudWatch**
   Aggregates logs and metrics from ECS for observability